-- Promote the reintroduction of fish species formerly present in certain waters;
+- Promote the reintroduction of fish species formerly found in certain waters;

 - Contribute to the conservation and restoration of aquatic ecosystems;

 - Support all activities for the conservation and sustainable use of aquatic genetic resources;

-- to exploit and promote synergies which may result from enhanced cooperation at national, supranational, regional and international levels.
+- to exploit and promote synergies that may result from enhanced cooperation at national, supranational, regional and international levels.